gianluca-nitti/nw.js-global-install/README.md

 This repository also contains a command line tool that automates the process of building packages and installers for your nw.js application.
 See it's README [here](https://github.com/gianluca-nitti/nw.js-global-install/blob/master/cli/README.md).

 ## Specifying a nw.js version filter
 When *nwjsmanager* needs to download an nw.js version, the latest one compatible with the application is chosen.
-To specify what nw.js versions are compatible with your application, you need to add this section to your `package.json`:
+To specify which nw.js versions are compatible with your application, you need to add this section to your `package.json`:
 ```
 "nwjsmanager":{
 	"nwjs-version-filter": ">=0.15.1" //Example